 What you find most eye creams lacking (this one included) is sunscreen ingredients—without sunscreen to protect your eye area (and, of course, the rest of your face) you won't see improvement in signs of aging like wrinkles or discolorations (which will continue to worsen with continued unprotected exposure to UV light).
 See More Info for additional details on why you may not need a separate eye cream.
 The lack of SPF means this eye cream should only be applied at night, unless you're willing to apply an SPF-rated product on top of it.

 Bottom line: This is a well-priced (and wonderfully formulated) moisturizer for the eye area and face.
-While there isn't a comprehensive mix of antioxidants here, that's a small quibble and can easily be remedied by applying this over your antioxidant-loaded serum or moisturizer.

 - Contains a beneficial array of anti-aging ingredients.